 A full abdominoplasty usually takes somewhere between three to four hours.
 Lower abdominoplasty (or “Mini Abdominoplasty”) to treat only the lower abdomen may take about two hours.

-In a complete or full abdominoplasty, Dr. Grenley will make a horizontal incision just above the pubic hairline in order to minimize visible scarring.
+In a complete or full abdominoplasty, Dr. Jonov will make a horizontal incision just above the pubic hairline in order to minimize visible scarring.
 Next, he elevates the loose skin to tighten the underlying tissues and abdominal wall.
-Dr. Grenley then removes any excess skin and closes your incisions.
+Dr. Jonov then removes any excess skin and closes your incisions.

 Swelling and discomfort is often common during your first few days of recovery.
 Your abdominoplasty may be performed as an outpatient surgery or you may choose to stay overnight in the hospital.
 The sutures are absorbable beneath the skin so they will not require removal except for four sutures in the naval.